explodinglabs/iko/README.md

 grant-table-privilege update api task basic_subscriber
 ```

-Then execute the script to create all migrations at once:
+Run the script to create all migrations at once:

 ```sh
 ply bash create-app.sh